 March 6, 2019 - Kate

 In late 2018, several lawsuits revealed that many major cruise and air carriers have utilized deceptive practices around the insurances policies they offer, causing an uproar in the travel community.
-As the travel insurance experts, we assessed these policies offered by cruise companies, air carriers, and those purchased directly through a comparison site or other travel insurance companies.
+As the travel insurance experts, we assessed these policies offered by cruise lines, air carriers, and those purchased directly through a comparison site or other travel insurance companies.

-We discovered travel insurance purchased through an aggregator or online provider typically included exceedingly more insurance at a fraction of the cost.
+We discovered travel insurance purchased through an aggregator or online provider typically included exceedingly more insurance at a fraction of the price.
 In contrast to a general retail policy, cruise or airline policies provided some noteworthy discrepancies, such as:

-We’ve broken it down by benefits and ran a few example quotes you can compare in the chart below by cruise insurance, airline insurance and general retail travel insurance.
+We’ve broken it down by benefits and ran a few example quotes you can compare in the chart below by cruise insurance, airline insurance, and general retail travel insurance.

 While most major cruise and airline policies include the most basic coverage, many lack the ability to add or increase coverage.
 Some standard categories typically not included with cruise and airline insurance policies are security evacuation, missed connections, and change fees.
 These are pretty important benefit categories that often come in handy when your travel plans go south.
-You might miss out on these if you purchase insurance directly with the cruise line or airline, so it’s always a good idea to use a comparison site and get a quote instead.
+You might miss out on these benefits if you purchase insurance directly with the cruise line or airline, so it’s always a good idea to use a comparison site and get a quote from them instead.

 Despite airlines recently adding free COVID-19 coverage when booking within a certain time frame, you should note that this is not a full travel insurance policy.
-These policies will only cover COVID-19 related events on your trip.
+These policies will only cover COVID-19 related events or conditions on your trip.
 For example, if you’ve broken your leg while on an adventurous excursion, it won’t provide coverage for that type of medical care.
 We’ve written a dedicated article about why you should still purchase a comprehensive policy you should check out.